PBenavides/Automated-Valuation-Model-Lima/README.md

 # House_pricing_Lima
-An Analysis of House Prices in the city of Lima, Perú.
+Machine-Learning Real Estate Valuation of houses in Perú.

-From a team of HackSpace enthusiasts.
+With collaboration of HackSpace members to deploy the model.